Parking Lot (Blink-182 song): Composition

 Musically, the song is a pop punk anthem using power chords predominantly.
 Alex Robert Ross from Vice compared its guitar line to the band's work on Enema of the State, their 1999 breakthrough LP.
 Barker drums in a fast and syncopated pattern, accompanied by "frenetic" drum fills.
 The track later moves to a "heavy"-sounding breakdown.
 Its chorus has been described as very catchy; Jon Blistein from Rolling Stone likened it to a "giddy sugar rush."

 In the first verse, Skiba recalls drinking on a train to Chicago, spending ten dollars to see the punk group Naked Raygun perform at the Metro, a famed music venue in the city.
 Skiba refers to it by its former name, the Cabaret Metro.
 Hoppus begins his verse recounting times spent with friends skateboarding in the parking lot of a Target retail store.
 He then moves to a narrative of sneaking into a lover's home to spend time together, referencing the groups Violent Femmes and the Smiths as bands they enjoy.

 In the chorus, Hoppus and Skiba put themselves in the place of "forgotten young" suburban kids, aimlessly wandering Californian streets.
 Thematically, this connects to subject matter the trio frequently explored in their early work.
 At the end of each chorus, the band repeat the hook "na na na".
-Its hook of "fuck this place, let's put a parking lot" has been compared to Joni Mitchell's 1970 single "Big Yellow Taxi", which uses a similar lyric in a close key and melody.
+Its hook of "fuck this place, let's put up a parking lot" has been compared to Joni Mitchell's 1970 single "Big Yellow Taxi", which uses a similar lyric in a close key and melody.